osmandapp/web/main/docs/user/plugins/mapillary.md

 ## Add Photos

 To add photos you will need to register in the [Mapillary application](https://www.mapillary.com/mobile-apps).
-You can also add photos in the Map Context menu by clicking on button "Add photos" in [Online photos](../map/map-context-menu.md#online-photos) of Map Context menu.
+You can also add photos in the map context menu by tapping on button *Add photos* in [Online photos](../map/map-context-menu.md#online-photos) of map context menu.
 Then the window of the Mapillary application will open.

 <Tabs groupId="operating-systems">